Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 - Unlimited device connections

 Surfshark is another solid VPN for Linux users.
-Surfshark is a reliable, fast, and budget-friendly VPN that’s capable of unblocking popular streaming sites like Netflix and BBC iPlayer and supports P2P torrenting.
-More notably, it now offers a CLI (command-line interface) for Linux that’s compatible with Debian and Ubuntu distros.
+Surfshark is a reliable, fast, and affordable VPN that’s capable of unblocking popular streaming sites like Netflix and BBC iPlayer.
+Surfshark also supports P2P file sharing, making it one of the best VPNs for torrenting available, and now offers a CLI (command-line interface) for Linux that’s compatible with Debian and Ubuntu distros.
 Both apps use the OpenVPN protocol with the choice of either UDP or TCP (the former recommended for faster speeds).

 While relatively young, Surfshark has already developed a large network of more than 3,200 servers across the globe.
 Surfshark is the only VPN on this list to offer unlimited device connections as well, which is great for heavy users or multi-family households.
 Other than Linux, Surfshark apps are available for macOS, Windows, Android, and more.